Stories of survival from the tornadoes’ epicenter - NewsBreak

 “I was crawling whenever I dug myself out.
 And somehow my phone lit up so I grabbed my phone.
 And then I kind of like sat there for a minute because I was like, ‘Is this real?
 Like where am I?'”
 Parrott said.
 “I had so much debris and stuff in my eyes like they were covered I could barely see.”

 “I really haven’t slept in a few days.
-Every noise that I hear it scares me,” Parrott said.Girl died in tornado minutes after photo with sisters
+Every noise that I hear it scares me,” Parrott said.Survivors reeling in aftermath of Kentucky tornado

 The number of those killed during the tornadoes in Mayfield is still unclear.
 At least eight people working at a Mayfield candle factory were killed and more were missing.